nabla-studio/quirks/packages/core/README.md

 # core

-This library contains all the quirk core definitions.
+This library contains all the quirk core definitions for wallet types and utils.

 ## Building